 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.
-Usual dosage for pain in adults is typically 37.5mg IV every 6 hours as needed.
-Maximum dose should not exceed 150mg per day.
+The usual dosage for pain in adults is typically 37.5mg IV every 6 hours as needed.
+The maximum dose should not exceed 150mg per day.
 It is not recommended for pediatric use because safety and efficacy have not been established.

 Diclofenac sodium can have many possible interactions with other drugs, such as warfarin, NSAIDs, and diabetes medications.

 Consult with your doctor about medications you are taking or existing medical conditions you have before your treatment with diclofenac sodium.